Groups allow you to visualize team statistics in a centralized dashboard.

 The Admin can see all stats from every member of the group.
 He/ she has full access to manage the Group (delete and invite new people, change User Roles, delete the whole Group).

-Next up the Managers: They will be able to see all the Analytics stats from all the accounts in the Group (Admins stats, Managers stats, and also all User stats).
+Next up the Analysts: They will be able to see all the Analytics stats from all the accounts in the Group (Admins stats, Managers stats, and also all User stats).
 However, they cannot change User Roles or delete the Group.
 They can only view stuff.